m2mexpert/rootfs-resize/README.md

 rootfs-resize
 =============

-Version 2.0 - 2013-01-14
+Version 3.0 - 2021-12-11
 ------------------------

-This is a rewrite, in python, of the previous rootfs-resize bash script.
-This version uses libparted (via pyparted) and better logic for improved robustness.
+This is a rewrite, in python, and updated for Python 3,  of the previous rootfs-resize bash script.
+This version uses libparted (via pyparted) andbetter logic for improved robustness.

 rootfs-resize is a python service script designed for use on computers that use an SD card for storage, such as ARM development